Proud of our History - the Yarmouth Ferry Terminal

 Marine Atlantic, its predecessor CN Marine, and pre-confederation Newfoundland coastal boats have a strong and proud history serving the people of Atlantic Canada through ferry terminals, passenger vessels and rail service.

-The Yarmouth ferry terminal officially opened on December 20, 1955, with the arrival into service of the original MV Bluenose.
+The Yarmouth ferry terminal officially opened on December 20, 1955, with the arrival into service of the original Bluenose.
 The first passenger sailing took place on January 4, 1956, beginning the link between Nova Scotia and Maine.
 The Yarmouth terminal was the gateway to Canada for many American tourists and everything from lobsters to Christmas trees were shipped on this route spanning more than four decades.
 With seasonal and year-round services between Bar Harbor and Portland, the link was a popular service that helped strengthen the bond between Nova Scotia and New England.

 As always, we welcome your photos for posting in a future blog.
 Please email your photos to [email protected] including any facts such as the date and location.

-In next week’s blog posting, we highlight the MV Caribou that serviced the Port aux Basques-North Sydney crossing from 1986-2010.
+In next week’s blog posting, we highlight the Caribou that serviced the Port aux Basques-North Sydney crossing from 1986-2010.

-MV Blusenose at Yarmouth Terminal circa 1970s
+Blusenose at Yarmouth Terminal circa 1970s

-MV Blusenose at Yarmouth Terminal circa 1970s
+Blusenose at Yarmouth Terminal circa 1970s

 circa 1950s